 - Also referred to as a letter of application or inquiry, a well-written cover letter will enhance your resume by providing a more detailed description of skills and experiences that relate to the organization or position you seek.

 - Stronger if it is written individually to target a particular organization or position.
 Some of the content of your cover letter will not change from application to application, but you should personalize each letter and address, how you meet the employer's needs and job requirements.

 Whenever possible, address your letter to an individual within the organization rather than "To Whom it May Concern."
 Researching names of individuals and job titles can be done by searching online or making a phone call to the organization/company to obtain the name and position title of the contact.
 If you use these resources and still cannot find the information, addressing your letter to the "Search Committee" or "HR Director" is another option.

 - Tailor your letter to each application.

 - Indicate the position in which you are interested in the introduction paragraph.

 - Discuss your strengths as they relate to the position.

 - Thank the employer for considering your application.

 What should I highlight in my letter?

 Before you write your cover letter, you must first identify key points.
-Review the position descriptoin and create a list of the job qualifications.
-This could include level of experience, areas of expertise, transferrable skills and personality traits.
+Review the position descriptoin and job qualifications.
 Review your own experience and skills.
 List examples that match the employer's desired qualifications.
-Answer the following questions to develop your talking points:
+Answer the following questions to develop your talking points.